Chaka Camp is a semi-permanent mobile camp located in the Serengeti

 Why You Should Stay in Chaka Camp?

-Chaka Camp is designed to be leightweight enough to move seasonally.
-It is located in the Ndutu area from December through to the end of March and the Northern Serengeti from late May through to the end of October.
+Chaka Camp is designed to be lightweight enough to move seasonally.
+It is located in the Ndutu area from December through the end of March, and in the Northern Serengeti from late May through the end of October.

-From December through March, the wildebeest migration moves in and out of the Ndutu area.
+From December through March, the wildebeest migration moves through the Ndutu area.

 Ndutu is located in the Ngorongoro Conservation Area, just south of Serengeti National Park.

-Chaka Camp’s location provides easy access to prime game viewing areas around Lakes Ndutu and Masek.
+Chaka Camp’s location offers easy access to prime game-viewing areas around Lakes Ndutu and Masek.

-During February’s calving season, the wildebeest congregate in their largest numbers and where they give birth to 8,000 babies a day.
+During February’s calving season, the wildebeest congregate in their most enormous numbers, where they give birth to 8,000 babies a day.

-This is perfect for seeing huge numbers of wildebeest, but also a great time for predator-prey interactions.
+This is ideal for seeing large numbers of wildebeest and for predator-prey interactions.

 From cheetahs, lions, and hyenas to occasionally wild dogs, the Ndutu plains during the birthing season are spectacular.

-From late May through October, Chaka Camp is located in Northern Serengeti.
+From late May through October, Chaka Camp is located in the Northern Serengeti.

-The camp is close to the Mara River, allowing easy access to several river crossing points in the area.
+The camp is near the Mara River, providing easy access to several river crossings.

 During this time of year, the wildebeest migration crosses the Mara River back and forth from Tanzania to Kenya.

-River crossings are common with crocodiles, hippos, and large cats scattered throughout the area.
+River crossings are familiar with crocodiles, hippos, and large cats scattered throughout the area.

-Due to its mobile nature, the 8 tents are relatively simple compared to some of the other top options in the area.
+Given their mobile nature, the 8 tents are relatively simple compared with some other top options in the area.

-It does have flush toilets and safari bucket showers, as well as large private verandahs to take in the vast and endless views of the Serengeti eco-system.
-There are separate dining and lounge tents and a small bar and library.
+It has flush toilets and safari bucket showers, as well as large private verandahs to take in the vast, endless views of the Serengeti ecosystem.
+There are separate dining and lounge tents, as well as a small bar and library.

 Chaka is one of the best value luxury camps in the Serengeti.

-Staying here will ensure you a brilliant experience that where you can enjoy game drives in open vehicles, romantic bush diners under the stars creating an authentic and intimate bush experience.
+Staying here will ensure you a brilliant stay, where you can enjoy game drives in open vehicles and romantic bush dinners under the stars, creating an authentic and intimate bush experience.

 If you only have time for a Northern circuit, Chaka combines brilliantly with Rivertrees in Arusha and Ngorongoro Farmhouse in the Ngorongoro Conservation Area.

-This circuit would take around a week, with a night in Arusha, two nights by the Ngorongoro Crater before heading to Chaka for three or four nights.
+This circuit would take around a week, with a night in Arusha, two nights at the Ngorongoro Crater, and three or four nights in Chaka.

-As well as being a great value circuit, it offers a great authentic safari experience in some of Africa’s most famous regions.
+In addition to offering great value, it provides an authentic safari experience in some of Africa’s most famous regions.

-If however, you are not time restrained or limited by budget, flying to Ruaha or Selous in the South of Tanzania makes for a great, but costly, add-on.
+If, however, you are not time- or budget-constrained, flying to Ruaha or Selous in southern Tanzania makes for a great but costly add-on.

-Similar camps like Lake Manze or Mdonya Old River Camp also provide the bush-camp feel that makes Chaka so special.
+Similar camps, such as Lake Manze or Mdonya Old River Camp, also offer the bush-camp feel that makes Chaka so special.

-Although the North of Tanzania is not as cheap or as time efficient to get to Zanzibar as the South of the country, it is still very possible and combining a Northern itinerary with a beach lodge like Pongwe Beach Hotel or Zuri Zanzibar ensures a relaxing end to your holiday.
+Although the North of Tanzania is not as cost-effective or time-efficient for reaching Zanzibar as the South, it is still feasible, and combining a Northern itinerary with a beach lodge like Pongwe Beach Hotel or Zuri Zanzibar ensures a relaxing end to your holiday.

 Price starts from $ 737 per person